DualJustice/LiteChaCha/README.md

 ---

-## Potential future plans:
+## Potential Future Plans:

 1. AEAD construction to allow for the authentication of unencrypted data.

-   * Currently, if any unencrypted data which is necessary for decryption is changed in-transit, but the accompanying ciphertext is unchanged, the MAC will show the message to be authentic.
-Thus, the ciphertext will be incorrectly decrypted.
+   * Currently, if any unencrypted data necessary for decryption is changed in-transit while the accompanying ciphertext is left unchanged the MAC will show the message to be authentic.
+Thus the ciphertext will be incorrectly decrypted.

-2. Optimize X25519 implementation.
+2. General optimizations, particularly to the implementation of X25519 and multiple-precision arithmetic.